Lawyers and Literature

 [Image used with permission of the Florida Center for Instructional Technology]

 In The New Dictionary of Cultural Literacy we learn that satyrs were famous for their drinking, and thus their companionship with Dionysus, and for chasing nymphs.
 "By extension, a 'satyr' is a lecherous male."
-We find the "lecherous male" writ large in one of the assigned Lowell B. Komie stories, "The Ice Horse," in Lowell B. Komie, The Fiction of Lowell B. Komie 23-35 (Chicago: Swordfish Chicago, 2005) [25 Legal Stud.
+We find the "lecherous male" writ large in Lowell B. Komie's "The Ice Horse," in Lowell B. Komie, The Fiction of Lowell B. Komie 23-35 (Chicago: Swordfish Chicago, 2005) [25 Legal Stud.
 F. 29 (2001)] [online text]